ESCOMP/CTSM/doc/source/tech_note/Fluxes/CLM50_Tech_Note_Fluxes.rst

 :math:`H` is the sensible heat flux (W m\ :sup:`-2`) and :math:`E` is the water vapor flux (kg m\ :sup:`-2` s\ :sup:`-1`).

-The dimensionless length scale :math:`L` is the Monin-Obukhov length defined as
+The length scale :math:`L` is the Monin-Obukhov length defined as

 .. math::
    :label: 5.16